thiagontnx/SecurityBootcamp/index.rst

 =============

 - Take note of the passwords being used.
-- Log into your virtual desktops.
+- Log in to your virtual desktops.